-- Annual Improvements to PFRSs 2015-2017 Cycle - o Amendments to PFRS 3, Business Combinations, and PFRS 11, Joint Arrangements, Previously Held Interest in a Joint Operation
+- Annual Improvements to PFRSs 2015-2017 Cycle - o Amendments to PFRS 3, Business Combinations, and PFRS 11, Joint Arrangements, Previously Held Interest in a Joint Operation clarify that the previously held interests in that joint operation are not remeasured.

 The amendments clarify that, when an entity obtains control of a business that is a joint operation, it applies the requirements for a business combination achieved in stages, including remeasuring previously held interests in the assets and liabilities of the joint operation at fair value.
 In doing so, the acquirer remeasures its entire previously held interest in the joint operation.